OpenTSDB/opentsdb.net/docs/source/api_http/query/index.rst

   "rate", "Boolean", "Optional", "Whether or not the data should be converted into deltas before returning.
 This is useful if the metric is a continously incrementing counter and you want to view the rate of change between data points.", "false", "true"
   "rateOptions", "Map", "Optional", "Monotonically increasing counter handling options", "*See below*", "*See below*" "downsample", "String", "Optional", "An optional downsampling function to reduce the amount of data returned.", "", "5m-avg"
   "tags", "Map", "Optional", "To drill down to specific timeseries or group results by tag, supply one or more map values in the same format as the query string.
-Note that if no tags are specified, all metrics in the system will be aggregated into the results.", "", "*See Below*"
+Tags are converted to filters in 2.2.
+See the notes below about conversions.
+Note that if no tags are specified, all metrics in the system will be aggregated into the results. *Deprecated in 2.2*", "", "*See Below*"
+  "filters *(2.2)*", "List", "Optional", "Filters the time series emitted in the results.
+Note that if no filters are specified, all time series for the given metric will be aggregated into the results.", "", "*See Below*"

 *Rate Options*